 The OC Streetcar is the first modern streetcar project to be built in Orange County and will operate along a 4.15-mile route that connects the Santa Ana Regional Transpiration Center (SARTC) and a new transit hub at Harbor Boulevard and Westminster Avenue in Garden Grove.
 Construction for this project commenced in 2018 and it is expected to be completed in 2022, carrying to Santa Ana’s Historic and thriving Downtown, including federal, state and local courthouses, government offices, colleges, an artist’s village and a thriving restaurant scene.
 For more information on the OC Streetcar please visit OCTA’s OC Streetcar Website.

-For more information on developable sites in the City’s Opportunity Zone, please contact Marc Morley, Economic Development Specialist at (714) 647-6588 or firstname.lastname@example.org.
+For more information on developable sites in the City’s Opportunity Zone, please contact Sylvia Vazquez, Economic Development Specialist II at (714) 647-5445 or email@example.com.